 Veysel’s cunning plan was that we would drive to and around Eskisehir in a Belediye dustcart!
 We arrived near the north-west extremity of Arapgir and Veysel fired up the engine of his motor vehicle.
 We first drove along a road that ascended over a hill and into a very pretty valley with trees, orchards, small fields, the occasional building and views of hills and mountains.
 The road, which soon degenerated into dirt, meandered along the valley wall, sometimes high up and sometimes quite close to the river.
 It was an enchanting drive, but I was very conscious of Veysel’s time and the cost of the petrol.
 When I offered to pay for some petrol and his time, he looked at me with an expression of anger that morphed into hurt feelings.
 We were friends.
 Friends pay for nothing because hospitality is a mark of friendship.
 I was in the company of yet another amazing Alevi who at one point said, “Really I am a Bektashi.
 Veysel is and always will be a Bektashi.
 Arapgir now has many Bektashis and Alevis and we cannot stand the Sunni Muslims.”

-Veysel grew very animated as he tore into the Sunni Muslims and at one point tears stood in his eyes.
+Veysel grew very animated as he criticised the Sunni Muslims and at one point tears stood in his eyes.
 He seemed to give expression to the persecution his people have suffered for centuries.
 The more the trip went on, the more often I encountered Alevis, Bektashis and Kizilbash who expressed anger and outrage similar to the anger and outrage felt by Veysel.
 The two or three times I met Armenians, they kept their feelings to themselves as if to share them would open wounds of such magnitude that the pain would never abate.
 In the face of crimes against humanity on the scale that have happened in Turkey in the past, silence is sometimes the only appropriate response.

 Eskisehir, which, as its name implies, is much older than Arapgir (‘eski” mean “old” and “sehir” means “town” or “city”), was also a trading settlement.
-Its site, just as large as that of Arapgir although not much survives today, is to the north-west of and at a higher level than its neighbour.
+Its site, almost as large as that of Arapgir although not much survives today, is to the north-west of and at a higher level than its neighbour.
 It is hidden from the present town by the hill I referred to earlier.
 It extended for about 4 kilometres in a north-easterly direction until coming to the Arapgir Cayi.
 Evidence suggests that many of the houses of the town were spaced quite generously apart, perhaps with large gardens or orchards around them (many orchards survive to this day).
 The citadel is perched high above the tree-line to the north of Eskisehir overlooking the Arapgir Cayi.
 The bare slopes below the citadel once had houses on them, but today all that remains of the houses are piles of stone “gradually being forced downhill in spring floods”, as Sinclair says.
 It was in this area that Eskisehir had its commercial heart.
 Some buildings survive, albeit ruined, including mosques dating from the late Selcuk and the Ottoman periods.
 Some way from the ruined buildings is a restored mosque dating from as late as the early 19th century, by which time Arapgir was emerging as the more important and economically vibrant settlement.

 Around what was once the town are the Ulu Camii, at least three other mosques, a residence for Sufi dervishes called a hankah, a hamam and what would appear to be a bedesten, all in various stages of restoration or decay.
-However, we spent most time examining a structure Veysel thought was a church, although if it was a church there was nothing I could identify to confirm that this was so.
+However, we spent most time examining a structure Veysel thought was a church, although if it was a church there was nothing I could identify to confirm this was so.
 It was certainly a large structure with what resembles a tower (a bell tower?) at one end.
 After it was abandoned, someone converted part of it into a house with a door and three windows set into the south-facing wall.

 We drove along the dirt road through the trees and came out beside the Arapgir Cayi, where I was surprised to find a large stone bridge crossing the river.
 The bridge, which is probably Ottoman in origin, had recently benefited from a very complete programme of restoration.
-It crosses the river with two arches of slightly different width and has a quite steep ramp at the south end.
+It crosses the river with two arches of slightly different width and has a steep approach at the south end.
 The road across the bridge has a kink in it near the middle.
 Motor vehicles as large as the dustcart can cross the bridge and people like to drive out to the bridge to swim in the river or eat picnics.
 When we stopped the vehicle to examine the bridge from the north bank, we met a family preparing to return home after relaxing in the pretty surroundings for the afternoon.
 The father of the family, who wore only his swimming shorts and a pair of shoes because he had just got out of the river (his wife and other family members were fully clothed, of course), tried to encourage us to drink raki with him, but we declined the kind invitation.

 A few of Eskisehir’s houses survive.
-They are large, timber-framed houses that spread over two or even three floors in a manner very similar to some of the old houses that survive in Arapgir.
+They are large, timber-framed houses that spread over two or three floors in a manner very similar to some of the old houses that survive in Arapgir.
 However, today Eskisehir is no more than a widely dispersed village and one with a very small population.

 We drove away from Eskisehir by following a road east of the bridge.
 The road crossed the river, ascended the valley wall to the south and led to a road destined for the centre of Arapgir, so we managed to do a superb round trip.
 Once on the road leading to Arapgir we were high above the Arapgir Cayi and the views into and along the valley were sublime.
 However, by now the sky had filled with dark clouds and it began to rain.
 The rain persisted for the next half hour or so.